 Tags: the Rule Tags may also be utilized for reporting purposes as they relate to content application (such as custom-created content or advertising pieces meant to be displayed in a particular state(s) like WA).
 Rule Tags are highly customizable; users may pull from an existing Tag list or create new Tags at any time.

 To create a new Rule, users should select the Add Rule button at the top right of the screen.
-As these Rules provide instruction to the AI compliance agent, some key tips and tricks can assist users with creating Rule prompts for specific desired outcomes:
+As these Rules provide instruction to the AI compliance review assistant, some key tips and tricks can assist users with creating Rule prompts for specific desired outcomes:

 Ensure the Rule Name is a clear directive: the Rule Name should be a concise directive whenever possible.
 The more obscure the command, the less likely the desired response will be returned.

-Outlining exceptions to the Rule: a key component of the Description section should be any exceptions to a Rule.
-Users may use the phrase "exceptions include" or something similar within the Description section for the AI compliance agent.
+Outlining exceptions to the Rule: a key component of building a Rule should be any exceptions to a Rule.
+Users may use the phrase "exceptions include" or something similar within the Agent Instructions section for the AI compliance review assistant to reference.

 Rule Example